taoensso/tower/README.md

 [com.taoensso/tower "1.7.1"]        ; Stable, needs Clojure 1.4+ as of 1.7.0
 ```

-v2 provides a _significantly_ simpler API.
+v2 provides an improved API.
 It is a **BREAKING** release for `t` users.
 See the [CHANGELOG](https://github.com/ptaoussanis/tower/blob/master/CHANGELOG.md) for migration details.
 Note that the examples in this README are for the v2 API.
 See [here](https://github.com/ptaoussanis/tower/blob/master/v1-examples.md) for v1 examples.

 Special thanks to **Janne Asmala** ([GitHub](https://github.com/asmala) & [Twitter](https://twitter.com/janne_asmala)) for his awesome contributions to Tower's v2 design.
 He also has an i18n/L10n lib called [clj18n](https://github.com/asmala/clj18n) which is definitely worth checking out!